My First Guitar Amp, Now What do I do?

 - On the lead or gain channel, cut the mids back for a tighter metal tone

-- Boost the mids for a southern rock or tube screamer type tone
+- Boost the mids for southern rock or tube screamer type tone

 These bullets are just some tips.
 When you open your new amp, all the knobs and buttons can look confusing and overwhelming but remember, it is just a guitar amp.
 You will learn and get to know how your amp will react and how to dial in your perfect tone.

-Now that your bought your amp, here are some other things you will need to round out your rig are:
+Now that you bought your amp, here are some other things you will need to round out your rig are:

 Check them all out at AmericanMusical.com